apple/swift-cluster-membership/README.md

 ![SWIM: Messages Examples](images/ping_pingreq_cycle.svg)

 Eventually a peer may become `.unreachable` and `.dead` resulting in its irrevocable removal from the cluster.
 For detailed rules about status transition refer to `SWIM.MemberStatus`.
-While this describes the failure detection mechanism of SWIM, it concurrently serves another purpose: disseminating the membership information, which is transparently piggy backed onto these periodic message exchanges.
+While this describes the failure detection mechanism of SWIM, it also serves another purpose: disseminating the membership information, which is transparently piggy backed onto these periodic message exchanges.

 ![SWIM: Lifecycle Diagram](images/swim_lifecycle.svg)

 It should be noted that, as the name implies, this style of membership is *weakly-consistent*, which means there is no guarantee (or way to know, without additional extensions) if all members have the same exact view on the membership.
-However, it is an excellent building block for higher-level tools and systems to build their stronger guarantees on top of.
+However, it is an excellent building block for higher-level tools and systems to build their stronger guarantees on top.

 In order to "actually do anything", the `SWIM.Instance` needs to be "driven" or "interpreted" by some glue code between a networking runtime and the instance itself.
 We call those glue pieces of an implementation "Shells", and the library ships with a SWIM Shell implemented using [SwiftNIO](https://www.github.com/apple/swift-nio)’s `DatagramChannel` that performs all messaging asynchronously over UDP.
 Alternative implementations could use alternative transports, or piggy back SWIM messages on some other existing gossip system etc.